OpenStackSanDiego/SecurityServiceChains/Lab1.md

 The next time traffic goes through the service chain, it will run through the Netmon service function and be monitored by the tcpdump process.

-## Service Chaining via Kernel IP Forwarding
+## Generate traffic through Service Chain and IP Forwarding

 From the WebClient, we'll hit the WebServer, using curl, to generate traffic through the chain and the service function.